7 Signs You're Pregnant (Even Before a Positive Test)

 What it feels like: A persistent, mild queasiness.
 Sometimes smells trigger it, sometimes nothing does.
 You may never vomit, but food loses its appeal and certain smells turn your stomach.

-Why it happens: Rising hCG and estrogen both affect the digestive system.
-Even before hCG is high enough to turn a test positive, it can be high enough to cause nausea in women who are sensitive to hormonal shifts.
+Why it happens: Rising hCG and estrogen both affect the digestive system. hCG only appears once implantation has happened, but even at levels too low to turn a test positive it can cause nausea in women who are sensitive to hormonal shifts.

 What to watch for: For most women, nausea this early is normal first trimester nausea.
 If it becomes severe, meaning you cannot keep fluids down, you are losing weight, or you feel dizzy and weak, it may be hyperemesis gravidarum, a serious condition that needs prompt treatment.